 You’d be hard-pressed to find someone who hasn’t been financially affected by coronavirus.
 And if they haven’t personally been affected, you can bet they know someone who has been.

 When the country shut down earlier this year, many businesses had to cut salaries, furlough employees, and even worse, lay people off.
 The pandemic has disrupted financial situations and our sense of security.
 So, many people are anxious about their financial situation and how COVID will continue to impact their future.
 As a result, employees are looking for tools to help them get through.
 Employee wellbeing programs that address financial health have come to the rescue for many.
 With these programs, employees have access to free financial resources and support that they otherwise wouldn’t have or wouldn’t be able to afford.

 Addressing Overall Employee Wellbeing

 When you consider the above issues that have come to light as a result of COVID-19, the biggest realization is that it’s important to address all aspects of employee wellbeing.
-Physical health…mental health…financial health…all of these things are intertwined and you can’t possibly address one without touching on the others.
-The pandemic has amplified the need for a whole-person approach to health and wellness.
+Physical health…mental health…financial health…social health…all of these things are intertwined and you can’t possibly address one without touching on the others.
+The pandemic has amplified the need for this integrated approach to health.